Hedera cypria

-Hedera cypria, is a species of Ivy (genus Hedera) which is endemic to the island of Cyprus.
+Hedera cypria is a species of Ivy (genus Hedera) which is endemic to the island of Cyprus.
+The species is a climbing plant.
+It is natively found in higher altitudes in Cyprus.
+H. cypria has unique trichomes and fruits to separate it from closely related plants.
+It is not considered an invasive ivy where it is found in the United States.

+Etymology

+The origin of the genus name, hedera, comes from the latin word for ivy.
+Cypria, meaning from Cyprus, was chosen to reflect the endemic area of the species origin.

+Growth

 It is an evergreen climbing plant, growing slowly to 20–30 m high where suitable surfaces are available, and also growing as ground cover where there are no vertical surfaces.
 It climbs by means of aerial rootlets which cling to the substrate.
-It is more common at higher altitudes in rocky, shadowy riverine forest, over 400–650 m.
-In its natural habitat it can be distinguished easily from Hedera helix subsp. poetarum, also present, because the latter has yellow fruits, while Hedera cypria is always black-fruited.
+The plant is commonly found in altitudes of 400 to 500m, often in shaded areas that provide a rocky surface and a nearby source of water.

+Physical and genetic characteristics

 Hedera cypria does not resemble any other ivy into such a unique white patterns conspicuous grey veining, red stemmed.
+It is also the only of its relatives to have trichomes present only on the abaxial surface (or under side) of its leaves.
+The trichomes found on hedera cypria are red and scale-like.
 It is an attractive robust plant, growing slowly.
 It has alternate and small to medium ovate leaves, with a long petiole; there are two types of leaves, palmately five-lobed juvenile leaves on creeping and climbing stems, and unlobed lauroid adult leaves on fertile flowering stems.
-In this species, the juvenile leaves are almost unlobed with an isosceles triangle shape, and the green leave is blotched with a grid of leaf-nerves greenish-yellow to grey.
+In this species, the juvenile leaves are almost unlobed with an isosceles triangle shape, and the green leaf is blotched with a grid of leaf-nerves that appear greenish-yellow to grey.
+The middle lobe on Hedera cypria leaves is twice the length of surrounding lobes, where as closely related species have smaller middle lobe ratios.
+Genetically, Hedera cypria is hexaploid.
+Its most closely related species genetically, H. helix 5, is diploid.

+Differentiation between species

+Hedera cypria was determined to be distinguished from Hedera helix subsp. poetarum, by Ackerfield and Wen because the latter has yellow fruits, while Hedera cypria is always black-fruited.
+However, there is not many specimens to validate this claim and it is still under debate.